-Upon learning of an allegation of mistreatment, the Associate Dean works with the respective colleague and the Dean, as necessary to investigate the issue by speaking with students, departmental leaders, residents, affiliate site leaders and others as indicated.
+Upon learning of an allegation of mistreatment, the Associate Dean for Student Affairs working with the Dean will investigate the issue by speaking with students, departmental leaders and those involved.

 A group of educational leaders convened to develop guidelines for investigation and handling reports of mistreatment in the educational environment.
 The following process was agreed upon and endorsed by the 19 chairs at UConn SOM: